liquidev/hayago/docs/language.md

 # Language documentation

+#### Note

+This documentation is still unfinished, and will grow with new language features being added.

 ## Syntax

 As mentioned, rod's syntax is similar to Nim, so learning it is very easy for